jsensenig/jsensenig/README.md

 ## Real-time Data Aquisition and Embedded Software Enthusiast

 ---
-### A few projects I've had the opportunity to work on,
+### A few projects I've had the opportunity to work on

 ### Penn Trigger Board (PTB)
 A physical interface for an AMD/Xilinx ZYNQ SoC performing data selection at three international particle physics experiments.
 The hardware, firmware, and